-The internship starts in January and lasts for 20 weeks.
+The internship starts in August and lasts for 20 weeks.
 After the end of their internship period, the student and the company can agree on whether the student can remain in the company during the last year of their programme and whether the bachelor project must be prepared for the company.

 As the internship is a part of the Business Economics and Information Technology programme, your company has no financial obligations towards the student.

 The company is allowed to give the student a ‘token’ payment of up to 3000 DKK per month.